-- 1. Turn the Function knob to the LOAD/ TRANSFER position. - 2.
+- 1. Turn the Function knob to the LOAD/ TRANS-FER position. - 2.
 Turn the POWER switch ON.
 Both the front and rear power switches must be ON to operate. - 3.
 Turn the PUMP CONTROL switch to MANUAL. - 4.
+Press START.
 Turn the PUMP SPEED knob so the asphalt pump turns slowly. - 5.
 Remove the load line cap. - 6.
 Connect the load line to the supply tank through an asphalt hose. - 7.
 Open the tank valve on the supply tank. - 8.
 Decrease the PUMP SPEED to zero. - 9.
 Turn the PUMP CONTROL switch to AUTO. - 10.
 Press START.
 The pump will start turning at the desired loading rate.

 - 11. When the desired amount of product is in the Distributor tank, close the supply tank valve. - 12.
 At the supply tank, carefully open the bleeder valve or break the hose connection until a strong vacuum is heard.
 It may be necessary to reduce the pump speed in order to overcome pump vacuum when breaking the hose connection.
 Elevating the hose above the load line connection will allow maximum drainage of the hose. - 13.
 Disconnect the hose from the load line. - 14.
 Replace the load line cap and secure. - 15.
 If no other operation will be performed, it may be necessary to flush the pump before stopping the pump in the next step.
-Otherwise go to the instructions for the desired operation. - 16.
-To stop the pump in MANUAL control select AUTO control.
-To stop the pump in AUTO control either turn the POWER switch OFF or with the PUMP SPEED knob fully counter clockwise select MANUAL control.
-In AUTO control selecting another position on the the FUNCTION knob will also stop the pump.
+Otherwise go to the instructions for the desired operation. - To stop the pump in MANUAL control select AUTO control.
+To stop the pump in AUTO control, with the PUMP SPEED knob fully counter clockwise select MANUAL control.

 NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
-Before turning the POWER switch back ON, turn the PUMP SPEED knob to zero if the PUMP CONTROL switch is in MANUAL, to prevent the pump from turning.
+Before turning the POWER switch back ON, turn the PUMP SPEED knob to zero to prevent the pump from turning.